Elections - how to register

 Number of electors

-To view the number of electors in Exeter Parliamentary Constituency, Exeter City Wards and Devon County Council Districts see Electoral registration statistics 2013
+To view the number of electors in Exeter Parliamentary Constituency, Exeter City Wards and Devon County Council Divisions see Electoral registration statistics 2014

 The electoral registers

-On the 1st December (16 October this year, * see above) each year, two versions of the electoral register are produced - the full register and the edited register.
+On the 17th February 2014, two versions of the electoral register will be produced - the full register and the edited register.
 The full register contains the names and addresses of everyone eligible to vote and copies are available for public inspection, under supervision, at the Civic Centre, Paris Street and at the Reference Library, Castle Street. .
 Your name and address will automatically appear on the full register, but you can choose whether or not your details appear on the edited register by ticking the box on the canvass or registration form.